MicrosoftDocs/cpp-docs/CONTRIBUTING.md

 ## Building the docs

-The documentation is written in [GitHub Flavored Markdown](https://help.github.com/categories/writing-on-github/) and built using [DocFX](https://dotnet.github.io/docfx/) and other internal publishing/building tools.
-It is hosted at [docs.microsoft.com](https://docs.microsoft.com/).
+The documentation is written in [GitHub-Flavored Markdown](https://help.github.com/categories/writing-on-github/) and built using [DocFX](https://dotnet.github.io/docfx/) and other internal publishing and build tools.
+It's published on [Microsoft Docs](https://docs.microsoft.com/).

 If you want to build the docs locally, you need to install [DocFX](https://dotnet.github.io/docfx/); latest versions are the best.